domglusk/My-Personal-Findings/README.md

 Now you should have a consistent dark theme for every app you use, including configuration settings (right click > configure dolphin).
 You can get rid of plasma-desktop, but I keep it around just in case I need to change my color scheme/kvantum theme.
 I have gotten this to work with both breeze and lightly but I still need to test if it'll work.
 I'm going to attach my qt5ct, qt6ct, and both gtk 2 3 and 4 folders with the files.
-I have no idea if importing will work so please let me know via issues tab, if that can be opened.
+I have no idea if importing will work so please let me know via issues tab, if that can be opened.</s>

+So the way above does work, but after even more testing here's what I learned.
+Getting qt apps to work outside of KDE seems only possible on arch due to the godsend that is qt5ct-kde which allows you to use kde color schemes.
+The easiest way to get this to work is by downloading the package, so for my setup it would be this

+yay -S qt5ct-kde qt6ct qogir-gtk-theme-git qogir-kde-theme-git dolphin konsole kate

+Then open up (like stated above) qt5ct and qt6ct in both user and sudo and set the application style to breeze, the color scheme to custom and Qogir-Dark (or whichever theme you got), and the most important step <b> set the font theme to Noto Sans 10 and fixed with to Monospace 10</b>.
+This fixes the kerning of text in every kde app. <b>If your using Plasma, setting QT_QPA_PLATFORMTHEME=qt5ct in /etc/environment will cause insane lag when dragging files<b/>.
+The only reason to use the platform theme variable is if you still want neofetch to have the correct DE stated, <b>The universal fix is to add XDG_CURRENT_DESKTOP=KDE in /etc/environment</b>.
+In my testing this will work in Qtile and KDE.
+Now you can use the best suite of apps linux has to offer in any desktop/window manager you see fit!

 ![image](https://user-images.githubusercontent.com/64805993/180672311-2896ab52-3047-439e-9df7-978b630f23d7.png)
 Proof